mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/unicode/index.md

 ## Description

-`RegExp.prototype.unicode` is a getter-only property that returns `true` if the `u` flag was used; otherwise, `false`.
+`RegExp.prototype.unicode` has the value `true` if the `u` flag was used; otherwise, `false`.
 The `u` flag enables various Unicode-related features.
 With the "u" flag:

 - Any [Unicode codepoint escapes](/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Unicode_Property_Escapes) (`\u{xxxx}`, `\p{UnicodePropertyValue}`) will be interpreted as such instead of literal characters.
 - Surrogate pairs will be interpreted as whole characters instead of two separate characters.
 For example, `/[😄]/u` would only match `"😄"` but not `"\ud83d"`.
 - When [`lastIndex`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/lastIndex) is automatically advanced (such as when calling [`exec()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec)), unicode regexps advance by Unicode codepoints instead of UTF-16 code units.

+The set accessor of `unicode` is `undefined`.
 You cannot change this property directly.

 ## Examples